Peachberry Buckle

 4. Stir in the baking powder, salt, and nutmeg.

-5. Add the flour in three additions, stirring it in alternately with the milk, and beginning and ending with the flour.
+5. Add the flour in three additions, stirring it in alternately with the milk, and beginning and ending with the flour, until no dry streaks remain.
 Set the batter aside while you make the topping.

-7. To assemble the buckle: Spread half the batter (about 10 ounces) in the prepared pan.
-Layer with the peach slices.
+7. To assemble the buckle: Spread half the batter (about 1 cup or 300 grams) in the prepared pan; it will be a thin layer.
+Top with the peach slices.

-8. Fold the blueberries into the remaining batter, and dollop it on top; a tablespoon cookie scoop works well here.
+8. Fold the blueberries into the remaining batter, and dollop it on top; a Tablespoon Scoop works well here.
+Spread into an even layer.

-10. Bake the buckle for 50 minutes to 1 hour, or until it's a deep golden brown and a cake tester or toothpick inserted into the center comes out clean.
+10. Bake the buckle for 50 to 60 minutes, until it's a deep golden brown and a cake tester or toothpick inserted into the center comes out clean.

 11. Remove the buckle from the oven, and cool it on a rack.
 Serve warm, or at room temperature.
 Store at room temperature, wrapped in plastic, for several days; freeze for longer storage.